-Modern science, along with diet and nutrition has been able to determine a correlation between what you put into your body and the outcomes of your health.
+Modern science, along with diet and nutrition has been able to determine a correlation between what you put into your body and the outcomes of your health, even hair loss, and beard health.
 As a result of these findings, we are making a consistent effort to improve our nutritional habits.

 Is kale really that important to your diet?
 What about it gives you all of the nutritional benefits that you so often hear about?